 By 1970 Samora Machel became commander and chief of the Frelimo army.
 He believed in guerilla war and Frelimo's army established itself among Mozambique's peasantry.
-The new revolutionary government, led by Machel, took over on 25 June , 1975.
-Machel became independent Mozambique's first President and was affectionately referred to as "President Samora."
+The new revolutianry government, led by Machel, took over on June 25, 1975.
+Machel became independent Mozambique's first president and was affectionately referred to as "President Samora."

 He supported and allowed revolutionaries fighting white minority regimes in Rhodesia and South Africa to operate within Mozambique.
-Unhappily for Mozambique, Samora Machel was killed in a plane crash on 20 October in 1986.
+Unhappily for Mozambique, Samora Machel was killed in an airplane crash October 20 in 1986.